makrai/notes/warstadt19-bertology-npi-ijcai.md

       between minimal pairs,
   * a cloze test: BERT’s masked language modeling head, and
-  * a probing task directly evaluating BERT’s representations for knowledge of specific grammatical features relevant to NPI licensing.
+  * a probing task directly evaluating BERT’s representations for knowledge of specific grammatical features relevant to NPI licensing
-* We find that BERT does have knowledge of all the key features necessary to predict the acceptability of NPI sentences in our experiments. hE, our five methods give meaningfully different results.
+* We find that BERT does have knowledge of all the key features necessary to predict the acceptability of NPI sentences in our experiments hE, our five methods give meaningfully different results.
 While the
   * gradient minimal pair experiment and, to a lesser extent, the acceptability classification and cloze tests